 Logistics and Supply Chain Management

-LSCM is the coordination of all logistical functions in an enterprise including acquisition, handling, the internal allocation of resources, delivery and output.
+Logistics/Supply Chain Management is the coordination of all logistical functions in an enterprise including acquisition, handling, the internal allocation of resources, delivery and output.
 Students develop knowledge of the business and technical aspects of managing large-scale delivery operations.
-The expert in LSCM optimizes these complex network to ensure efficiency and satisfaction.
+The expert in Logistics/Supply Chain Management optimizes these complex networks to ensure efficiency and satisfaction.

 Quantitative Economics and Econometrics